 For example, a flight departed from Seattle to Japan on February 12, 2016 with 94 available seats, 43 of which were used.
 The total cost for that flight would have been $35.
 That’s not taking into account additional costs such as ground transportation, hotels in case you don’t make the flight, and food purchased on flight, but if you’re flexible and can handle the possibility not making the flight, what a deal!

 Choice Hotels offers a special rate to Veterans, usually about 10%.
-Starwood Hotels, Intercontinential, Marriott, Holiday Inn, Extended Stay America, Staybridge, La Quinta, Hilton (including Hampton Inn), Best Western, Motel 6, and Red Roof all offer discounted rates to military Veterans.
+Intercontinential, Marriott, Holiday Inn, Radisson, Extended Stay America, Staybridge, La Quinta, Hilton (including Hampton Inn), Best Western, Motel 6, Red Roof, and Starwood Hotels all offer discounted rates to military Veterans.
 These are just some of the hotel chains that offer discounts to Veterans.
 Many chains offer at least something; all you have to do is ask!

 Car Rental Discounts